London, Brighton and South Coast Railway: New lines in Sussex

 During 1858, a branch line was built from Lewes to Uckfield, extended to Groombridge and Tunbridge Wells in 1868.
 In 1864 the Newhaven branch was extended to Seaford.
 The East Grinstead line was extended in 1866 to Groombridge and Tunbridge Wells.
 A large area in East Sussex between Tunbridge Wells and Eastbourne remained without railways, and the LB&SCR was anxious in case the SER should venture into this territory.
 As a result, in 1864 it sought powers to build a line between these two towns, which were granted in the London, Brighton and South Coast Railway (Additional Powers) Act 1864 (27 & 28 Vict. c. cccxiv).
-It also obtained powers for the Ouse Valley Railway, from the south of Balcombe and north of Haywards Heath on the Brighton main line to Uckfield and Hailsham; an extension to St Leonards was also approved in May 1865.
+It also obtained powers for the Ouse Valley Railway, from the south of Balcombe and north of Haywards Heath on the Brighton main line to Uckfield and Hailsham; an extension to St Leonards was also approved by the London, Brighton, and South Coast Railway (Saint Leonards Line) Act 1865 (28 & 29 Vict. c. l) in May 1865.
 However, some work had been carried out by the end of 1866, but not completed.

 In West Sussex the Horsham branch was extended to Pulborough and Petworth in 1859.
 In 1861 a line was built from near Horsham to Shoreham, providing a direct link to Brighton.
 Branches were built from the West Sussex coast line to Littlehampton in 1863, to connect with a new cross-channel ferry service, to Bognor Regis in 1864, and to Hayling Island in 1867.
 The line from Havant to Hayling had been built by the Hayling Railway, but it was leased to the LB&SCR in 1874.

 Following the 1862 agreement with the L&SWR, a line was built from near Pulborough to a junction with the West Sussex coast line near Ford in 1863.
 This provided a shorter LB&SCR route from London to Portsmouth via Three Bridges and Horsham.